wusher/tsunami/tdd.md

 $ tsunami 3000
 ```

-Finds and kills the process listening on port 3000.
+Finds the process listening on port 3000, prompts for confirmation, then kills it.
+Use `--force` to skip confirmation.
 Exits with status 0 on success, 1 on failure.

 ## Architecture